Hot-Air Tool Troubleshooting: Power Supply

 If you’re using house power, you have several options:

 - Invest in a generator that can produce the power needed.
-This is recommended for those professionals that work at multiple locations and often need to tap into house power, which can vary in capacity and consistency.
+This is recommended for professionals who work at multiple locations and often need to tap into house power, which can sometimes vary in capacity and consistency (for example, low voltage conditions such as 208 VAC, fluctuating and spiking voltage conditions, etc.).

 - Purchase a buck-boost transformer, which can be plugged into an outlet and automatically make small adjustments to alternating current to help maintain a consistent power output.